10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: Free (unlimited recording) / Premium at $16/mo / Team at $20/user/mo

-Fathom deserves serious credit for its free plan: unlimited recording and transcription for video calls, no strings attached.
-The catch?
-It only works with video conferencing platforms: no in-person meeting recording, no phone calls, and no offline mode.
-But if your workday is wall-to-wall Zoom and Teams calls, the value proposition is excellent.
+Fathom deserves credit for its free plan: unlimited recording and transcription for video calls, no strings attached.
+The catch is that it only works with video conferencing platforms.
+No in-person meetings, no phone calls, no offline mode.
+But if your day is wall-to-wall Zoom and Teams calls, the value is hard to argue with.

 What we liked:

-- The free plan is legitimately generous: unlimited recording is rare
+- Genuinely generous free plan: unlimited recording is rare in this category

 - Highlight and clip moments during live calls, which is great for pulling out key quotes